Xalalau/GMod-Lua-Error-API/README.md

 ## Why would I want this API instead of building my own?

-Because I carefully wrote my API not only to be reloadable, accessible and error-proofed, but to run as fast as I can make it!
-It was battle-tested by hundreds of thousands of players on my addons, it **works**.
+Because I carefully wrote my API to be reloadable, accessible, and error-proof, while also running as fast as possible!
+It has been battle-tested by hundreds of thousands of players on my addons, and it **works**.

 ## Shared data